leedtan/SparklesSunshinePuppies/README.md

 ### To explore more about the time-series data analysis:

- > Use Pyspark to explore the crime type analysis with respect to year, month and day of week:
+ > Use PysparkSQL to explore the crime type analysis with respect to year, month and day of week.
+Below is an example:

   ```
   kycd_y_m_d_mapreduce.py
   ```

- > Use MapReduce to explore the crime type analysis with respect to hour:
+ > Use MapReduce to explore the crime type analysis with respect to hour.
+Below is an example:

   ```
   kycd_hour_mapreduce.py
   ```

- > All the plots scripts are in the folder "plots"
+ > All the plots scripts and notebooks are in the folder "plots"